yash15-exe/Project_Y8/README.md

-# Y8 Project - A Multithreaded execution engine for javascript.
+# Project Y8 - A Multithreaded execution engine for javascript.
-### This project is proprietary and not open for public use or distribution.
+### This project is proprietary and not open for public use or distribution until the first version is released.

-## Overview
 Y8 is a custom-built JavaScript engine inspired by the V8 engine, designed to support both single-threaded and multithreaded JavaScript execution.
 This project aims to achieve ECMAScript compliance while incorporating modern features like:

 - Multithreaded lexer and parser (based on directives like `//@multithreading`).